-The resident shall apply skill in the management of his/her own practice of pharmacy, to advance his/her own learning, to advance patient care, and to contribute to the goals of the program, department, organization, and profession.
+The resident shall apply skill in the management of their own practice of pharmacy, to advance their own learning, to advance patient care, and to contribute to the goals of the program, department, organization, and profession.

-- 1. The resident shall consistently demonstrate efforts to refine and advance critical thinking, scientific reasoning, problem-solving, decision-making, time management, communication, self-directed learning, and team/interprofessional skills that are the hallmarks of practice leaders and mature professionals. - 2.
-The resident shall manage his/her own practice and career, setting priorities to establish healthy work-life balance, and shall implement processes to ensure personal practice improvement.
+- The resident shall consistently demonstrate efforts to refine and advance critical thinking, scientific reasoning, problem-solving, decision-making, time management, communication, self-directed learning, and team/interprofessional skills that are the hallmarks of practice leaders and mature professionals. - 2.
+The resident shall manage their own practice and career, setting priorities to establish healthy work-life balance, and shall implement processes to ensure personal practice improvement.